OctopusDeploy/blog/blog/2017-03/octopus-march-release.md

 ## Update steps across all projects

 Updating steps across multiple projects requires a lot of work because each step needs to be updated manually.
-You have let us know about that [laud and clear](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/6072178-when-updating-a-step-template-update-across-all) in the past.
-Today we are happy to announce that we have automated [that process](https://octopus.com/docs/deploying-applications/step-templates/updating-step-templates) and all it requires from you is a single click.
+You have let us know about that [loud and clear](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/6072178-when-updating-a-step-template-update-across-all) in the past.
+Today we are happy to announce that we have automated [that process](https://octopus.com/docs/deploying-applications/step-templates/updating-step-templates) and in most cases, all it requires from you is a single click.

 ![Step Template Usage](step-templates-usage.png "width=500")